Congressional Update: Fairness for All

-The Equality Act protects LGBTQ rights but not religious freedoms.
-Adding thoughtful, crucial amendments will ensure that both the LGBTQ community and people and institutions of all faiths are protected.
+The Equality Act protects LGBTQ+ rights but not religious freedoms.
+Fairness for All (H.R.
+1440) will ensure that both the LGBTQ+ community and people and institutions of all faiths are protected.

 Institutional Religious Freedom Alliance, Center for Public Justice